Vijayaadhithan/StarAppPredictionPipeline/README.md

 # Predict star app using Ansible
 Project repo for Data Engineering.
-Evaluating the accuracy of prediction of stargazers in open source projects
+Evaluating the accuracy of prediction of stargazers in Git hub repo using its token

 To start the development and production server:
 1. Go to model/single_node